 - Tissues or paper towels (or all the extra napkins you don’t end up using at a fast-food place)

 - First aid kit with band-aids and medicines you might need (stuff for upset stomachs and aches and pains)

 - Bug spray and sun screen

 - Pillows for kids to sleep in the car more comfortably (We use old throw pillows or 1/2 sized camping pillows – regular-sized pillows take up way too much space.
 Tip: put the little pillows in whatever old regular pillow cases you have on hand – easier to keep clean that way.)

 - Journals to write in

-- A tablet for kids to play games on when they’ve earned some screen time (they can earn screen time through reading or writing in their journals – check out details on how we do this here if you like)
+- A tablet or phone for kids to play games on when they’ve earned some screen time (they can earn screen time through reading or writing in their journals – check out details on how we do this here if you like)

 - Chargers for phones and electronics

 - Car Activities: Here’s a sampling of what we do in the car (and for a whole lot more car time activities, check out this recent post on my blog: A Glimpse Into Our Car Time )

 - We play “I Spy” and the alphabet game a lot (where you find each letter of the alphabet on signs or cars)